When a Man Shuts Down: How to Reconnect with a Distant or Love-Avoidant Partner

 If you don’t make the walled-off partner uncomfortable, they have no reason to change.

 Grandiosity feels good.
 Withdrawal feels safer.
-You’re the one in pain — so you’re the one who must take the first courageous step.
+If you’re the one feeling the pain, you may also be the one who takes the first courageous step toward change.

 This doesn’t mean explosions, threats, or ultimatums.
 It means loving power, such as: